edgedb/easy-edgedb/README.md

 };
 ```

-The output is just something like this: `{Object {id: 528941b8-f638-11ea-acc7-2fbb84b361f8}}` But what if we want to display its properties too?
+The output is just something like this: `{Object {id: 528941b8-f638-11ea-acc7-2fbb84b361f8}}`

-That's not hard: just wrap the whole entry in `SELECT ()`.
-Because it's enclosed in brackets, we are taking the whole item that we just inserted, select it, and can do a normal query.
-That means that we can choose the properties to display, same as always.
-We can even add a computable while we are at it.
+So let's wrap the whole entry in `SELECT ()` so we can display its properties as we insert it.
+Because it's enclosed in brackets, EdgeDB will do that operation first, and then give it for us to select and do a normal query.
+Besides the properties to display, we can also add a computable while we are at it.
+Let's give it a try:

 ```
 SELECT ( # Start a selection